Jackelele/ai-tools/README.md

 ## Tracking

 - [Timely AI](https://timelyapp.com/) - Timely is an AI-powered time tracking and scheduling platform that helps businesses optimize their time management.
 [PAID]

+## Health

+- [Abi AI](https://abi.ai/) - Abi is an AI-powered health platform to assist you with medical questions.
+[FREE]
+- [Ada](https://ada.com/) - Ada is an AI-powered health platform that uses machine learning algorithms to provide personalized health assessments, symptom checking, and health information to individuals, empowering them to make informed decisions about their health.
+[FREE]

+## Travel

+- [Ready AI](http://ready.ai/) - Ready! utilizes sophisticated algorithm to provide the most updated travel time forecast and routing suggestions for future commutes.
+[FREE]
+-